 Claret ash trees are compact, fast growing, and their deep green leaves have a finer, more delicate look than other ash trees.
 The trees also offer a terrific autumn display, since the leaves turn maroon or crimson in fall.

 Claret ash growing conditions influence the ultimate height of the tree, and cultivated trees rarely exceed 40 feet (12 m.) in height.
 Generally, the tree’s roots are shallow and do not turn into problems for foundations or sidewalks.
 However, it is always wise to plant ash trees a good distance from homes or other structures.

 Claret Ash Growing Conditions

 On the other hand, sunlight is critical.
 Plant claret ash trees in full sun for fastest growth.
-If you read up on claret ash tree information, you’ll find that the tree will not tolerate frost, high winds or salt spray.
-However, this ash is quite drought tolerant once established.
+If you read up on claret ash tree information, you’ll find that the tree will not tolerate frost, high winds, or salt spray.
+Although, this ash is quite drought tolerant once established.

 Raywood Claret Ash

 When you are growing claret as trees, you should consider ‘Raywood,’ an excellent Australian cultivar (Fraxinus oxycarpa ‘Raywood’).
 This cultivar is so popular that the claret ash is also called the Raywood ash tree.